knative/client/docs/cmd/kn_service_delete.md

 ```
       --all                Delete all services in a namespace.
   -h, --help               help for delete
-      --in-dir string      work on local directory instead of a remote cluster
   -n, --namespace string   Specify the namespace to operate in.
       --no-wait            Do not wait for 'service delete' operation to be completed. (default true)
+      --target string      work on local directory instead of a remote cluster
       --wait               Wait for 'service delete' operation to be completed.
       --wait-timeout int   Seconds to wait before giving up on waiting for service to be deleted. (default 600)
 ```